zyyume/NTracker/README.md

-# NTracker: A New Object Tracker For Multiple Object Tracking
+# ShinTracker: A New Object Tracker For Multiple Object Tracking

 ## Introduction
-NTracker is a standalone tracker which can be asscioated with any object detector.
+ShinTracker is a standalone tracker which can be asscioated with any object detector.
-Below is an example of NTracker with [yolov5 detector](https://github.com/ultralytics/yolov5).
+Below is an example of ShinTracker with [yolov5 detector](https://github.com/ultralytics/yolov5).

 (Tested on windows 11, python 3.9.13, torch 1.11.0+cu113.)